This is a re-blog of a blog post originally made on 7 November, 2014.

 I have a few big problems with much of the standard speech therapy:

 1. the emphasis on speech-only.
 I won’t deny that speech is very important in this world, but some people never speak.
 Will we never give them a way to communicate?
 To me, that feels like punishing someone for being unable to speak.
 Deaf children who are taught sign first have better overall language skills, whether they learn to speak later or not.
 Their written English is better if they are allowed to start with sign instead of being pushed to only speak and write English.
+While they may have started using Costco hearing aids or other devices that can help them hear a bit better, and may even speak a few words, it is not always good practice to push them into speech.
 Autistic children are the same way.
 If you want good future language skills, don’t insist on only one method of communication now.
 Allow signs and gestures.
 Work with pictures.
 Try RPM or another similar method of spelling.
 Try everything and don’t make your child get stressed about language.
 The more you can open up your child’s options for communication now, the better their overall language acquisition will be for the course of their entire life.

 2. The emphasis on getting children to say things that please others rather than things that please parents.
 Isabella was supposed to say “mama.”
 Over and over, I hear parents say they suffer because their child doesn’t say “I love you.”
 I find it unsettling that there is so much focus on getting children to say things other people want to hear.
 I rejoice when I see children learning to say “I’m hungry” “I hurt” I want” and “no.” Teach a child the things the child will want and need to say.
 “I love you” can come later.
 Be honest: those three words, “I love you,” are for you, not for your child.
 Therapy should not be selfish – it should be about giving the child the tools that are important to the child.